How We Rear Our Properly Free Range Chicken

 Pipers Farm Properly Free Range Chickens are healthy, nutritious food, grown without the need for any routine use of antibiotics, and not exposed to the significant problems of food poisoning bacteria associated with industrial-scale systems of farming and processing.

-We work with three incredible family farms who rear our properly free range chicken.
+We work with two incredible farms who rear our properly free range chicken.
 Our talented, likeminded farmers work to our standards to ensure every chicken reared is of exceptional quality and has been produced in a way you can have complete confidence in.
 We work closely with our farmers to ensure we are treading as lightly as possible on the land and producing delicious nutritious food for your table.

 We believe in better farming, with a 360° respect for the environment, farmer, animals and you, the customer.
 Chickens mean a lot to us too, as it was after seeing the introduction of industrial poultry systems that prompted Pipers Farm founds Peter and Henri to start farming sustainably over 30 years ago.
 They were determined to produce good, healthy, wholesome food that they could feed to their family with confidence.
 We hope that by sharing the story of how our chickens are reared today you can see that those principles have only got stronger.
 By choosing Pipers Farm you are supporting family farms who are nurturing our countryside, working in harmony with nature to produce food you can trust.